Nealium104/gig-econ/README.md

 # Hi there!

 This is a money counter web application.
-It uses next.js, tailwind, daisyUI, and mongoDB.
+It uses next.js, tailwind, and mongoDB.
 Currently, it's just a calculator, but the rest of the application is under development.

 ## Installation